TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection

 \subsection{Motivation}

 Our motivation arises from the observation that the detector can recall most of the ground-truth pedestrians but also generates many FPs in the background regions.
 As shown in Fig.~\ref{fig:noisy features and tf features}~(a), the detector makes a correct prediction in the target region but generates three FPs in background regions.
-Nevertheless, previous works are more interested in the misalignment~\cite{mfpt, lgfapf} and modality imbalance~\cite{scdnet, adaptation} issues, while overlooking the impact of FPs on detection performance.
+Nevertheless, previous works overlook the impact of FPs on detection performance.

 To analyze this impact, we conduct a pilot study.
 Specifically, we manually remove the FPs based on their (a) confidence scores and (b) intersection-over-union (IoU) rates with ground-truth boxes in descending order.
 The corresponding results are presented in Fig.~\ref{fig:performance vs fps}.
 The log-average miss rate progressively decreases (lower values are better) as the FPs are removed.
 Furthermore, the log-average miss rate decreases rapidly when FPs with (a) high scores and (b) low IoU rates are removed.
 This reveals that FPs with high scores may be mainly distributed in the background regions, and these FPs are more detrimental.
 This phenomenon may be attributed to the similarity in shape between objects in the FPs' regions and pedestrians, as shown in Fig.~\ref{fig:noisy features and tf features}~(a).
 The shape similarity confuses the model, leading to the generation of noisy features and a number of FPs.